Lyon College

 Lyon College is a private liberal arts college affiliated with the Presbyterian Church and located in Batesville, Arkansas.
 Founded in 1872 as Arkansas College, it is the oldest independent college in Arkansas.

 History

 Located in Batesville, Arkansas, the college was founded in 1872 and is the oldest independent college in Arkansas.
+It was founded by Isaac J. Long who served as its first president.
+He was succeeded by his son E. R. Long and then by a Mr. Cleland.